 One of the supporting ways that search engines connect people with your tree service is due to the work you or a digital agency has done with creating quality offsite connections.
 These are things elsewhere on the internet, not on your website.
 They include:

-- Directory Listings: Profiles on Google+, Bing Business, Yelp, Citysearch, Better Business Bureau, etc. validate what your business is about and link to your website.
+- Directory Listings: Profiles on Google My Business, Bing Business, Yelp, Citysearch, Better Business Bureau, etc. validate what your business is about and link to your website.
 Find out the 20 Most Important Local Business Directories your Tree Services should be listed on.

 - Inbound Links: These are clickable links on other websites that send a visitor to your website.
 Good inbound links may be coming from your city’s chamber of commerce, or in an online article about trees from your local newspaper.
 Likewise, inbound links from your member profile on the Tree Care Industry Association or International Society of Arboriculture website, will help search engines connect big authorities in the tree care industry with your brand.